apecloud/kubeblocks/docs/api_docs/maintenance/scale/horizontal-scale.md

 - Final-state-oriented (operator: overwrite)

-    Final-state-oriented horizontal scale refers to the operation in which components and instances specifies replicas.
+    Final-state-oriented horizontal scale refers to the operation in which components and instances specify replicas.
 This type of horizontal scale is performed by simply specifying the replica amount and overwriting the replicas.
 However, this method does not support specifying an instance to scale in or out.

     It is also recommended to edit the cluster YAML file to perform a horizontal scale since its corresponding OpsRequest option might be deprecated later.